top of page

 • Facebook

-Medical and Website Disclaimer: The information provided on this website is for educational and informational purposes only.
-It is not intended as, nor should it be relied upon as, medical advice, diagnosis, or treatment.
-This website does not establish a doctor-patient relationship, and the content should not be used as a substitute for consultation with a qualified healthcare provider.
+The information provided on this website is for general educational and informational purposes only and is not intended as medical advice, diagnosis, or treatment.
+Use of this website does not create a doctor–patient relationship.
+Always consult a qualified healthcare professional regarding any medical condition or treatment.

 bottom of page